 Renewal of Exclusive Rights of Burial: From 1962 Deeds of Grant for Exclusive Rights of Burial were issued for 50 years.
 Deeds that have expired are renewable if the family wishes.
 Please contact the Burial Clerk for further information.

-The Deputy Town Clerk, Mrs Amanda Laws is the Burials Clerk.
+The Finance Officer, Mrs Amanda Laws is the Burials Clerk.